 Even when I showed him some of the exercises Ronnie taught me, his response was surprise at what I could do – but no sign of wanting to build on it. … Thankfully, regular readers and I know [the therapist] is wrong! … The only sad thing, for me, is there must be so many people who do not reach the light of their own potential, because they live in the darkness of the expectations of other people.

 I am so grateful to have found such a supportive group of people as the teams at Naturally Healthy Publications, Good Health Naturally, WeCanTogether and , who know the awesome power of positive thinking and hard work.

 In March 2007, one of my friends recommended that I visit a local gym, which is run by a team who, clearly, are not scared by the idea that people with disabilities might actually want to do something to develop their fitness and support general good health.

-I look forward to reporting my continued phenomenal progress, which has been the hallmark of My Serrapeptase Adventure, from the very start, and which has been accelerated dramatically, since I joined the gym, last year.
+I look forward to reporting my continued remarkable progress, which has been the hallmark of My Serrapeptase Adventure, from the very start, and which has been accelerated dramatically since I joined the gym, last year.